Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 • Use comfort insoles (Russell includes a pair with some models) to dial in fit, especially if you’re between sizes or want more arch support.

 • Calf width matters on tall boots like the South 40.
-If you’ve got thinner calves, talk to Russell before ordering—they may recommend a custom upper.
+If you’ve got thinner calves, talk to Russell before ordering.
+They may recommend a custom upper.

 If you’re used to structured Pacific Northwest boots like White’s or Nicks, remember: Russells fit more like slippers than tanks.
 You want them snug, but not tight.